Brisbane with Kids: 15 Top Things to Do

 Wriggly kids also love South Bank's Riverside Green Playground, with slides, a skywalk, and other fun play features.

-At the playgrounds in Roma Street Parkland, kids can ride the swings, clamber up walls, and zoom down the slides under the shade of towering fig trees.
+Want to get the kids' wiggles out?
+Head to the playgrounds in Roma Street Parkland.
+Kids can ride the swings, clamber up walls, and zoom down the slides under the shade of towering fig trees.

 Replete with water features and winding paths, this picturesque 39-acre city park is the perfect place for a picnic.
 It also hosts one of the country's finest contemporary display gardens, with vibrant color-themed flower beds and mass plantings of subtropical species such as palms and bamboo.
 Kids also love the herb and vegetable garden.